openwisp/openwisp-docs/general/architecture.rst

   checks and automated testing, heavily used in continuous integration builds of most OpenWISP GitHub repositories.
 - :doc:`OpenWISP WiFi Login Pages </wifi-login-pages/index>`: A
-  configurable captive portal for public/private WiFi services, offering login, sign up, social login, SMS verification, password management, and more.
-It is a frontend for the OpenWISP RADIUS REST API, designed for end users of a public WiFi network.
+  configurable login page and self registration app for WiFi Hotspot services, offering features like login, sign up, social login, SMS verification, password reset and more.
+It is a frontend for the OpenWISP RADIUS REST API, designed for end users of a WiFi Hotspot service.

 Network Device Side
 ~~~~~~~~~~~~~~~~~~~